gryffindor-guy/Prioritize-vaccine-delivery-using-AI-ML/README.md

 :arrow_right: Prediction :
 Supply the vaccine in the area, which was clustered with the more of covid cases, frontline health workers, doctors, people over 50 years of age and people with co-morbidities

+**Currently under feature engineering process, we will soon continue the further clustering and prediction processes**

 ### Technology and tools:

 Python and several python libraries includes matplotlib, pandas, numpy and seaborn.